 Options and Costs

 Experience Only.
 For the experience only option, participants are included in all online and face-to-face activities and participate actively.
 Participants do not submit assignments or activities for feedback in this model.
-Completion leads to a certificate of attendance from ASCD Student Growth Center.
+Completion leads to a certificate of attendance.
 Tuition for this option is $750 per course.

 Digital Badge of Competency.
 For the digital badge option, participants are included in all online and face-to-face activities and participate actively.
 Participants also submit assignments for feedback in this model.
-Completion leads to a Digital Badge in International Inclusive Education from ASCD Student Growth Center.
+Completion leads to a Digital Badge in International Inclusive Leadership.
 Tuition for this option is $750 per course.

 Graduate Credit.
 For the graduate credit option, participants are included in all online and face-to-face activities and participate actively.
 Participants successfully complete all assignments from the university-approved syllabus and make sufficient revisions to pass the course.
-Completion leads to a Digital Badge in International Inclusive Education from ASCD Student Growth Center and 3 graduate credit hours for each course (15 credit hours total).
-University tuition for this option is in addition to the $750 paid to ASCD Student Growth Center and paid directly to the university.
+Completion leads to a Digital Badge in International Inclusive Education and 3 graduate credit hours for each course (15 credit hours total).
+University tuition for this option is an additional $390 per course.
 Additional information is sent to participants interested in registering for graduate credit.

-Courses in the program (other than in the online-only cohort) are delivered in a blended format.
+Courses in the program are delivered in a blended format.
 An instructor visits the host site to facilitate approximately 15 hours, and the remainder of each course is delivered online through Schoology and through meetings in small groups at your school.
 Two courses are offered each year.
 Fall courses run from August to December, and Spring courses from January to May.

 Course I: Introduction to International Inclusive Educational Leadership